 Restrictions help to manage the demand for water, to ensure there will be enough for the essential needs of households, businesses, and public services.
-Please help to conserve water now.
-If we can reduce demand, we may avoid having to introduce level three restrictions.
 See below for 10 easy tips to save water in your home and garden.

 Level one restrictions: Ashhurst, Bunnythorpe and Longburn

 Garden sprinklers and unattended water devices can only be used on alternate days, between 7pm and 9pm:

 - houses with even street numbers on even dates

 - houses with odd street numbers on odd dates

 You can hose your garden with a hand-held hose at any time.

 Garden sprinklers and other unattended irrigation systems are banned until further notice.

 Handheld hoses may be used on alternate days, between 7pm and 9pm: houses with even street numbers on even dates and vice versa.

 You may fill your pool but only with a handheld hose, during the hours and days specified above.